-London Theatre Experience for 16 to 25 Year Olds
+London Theatre Experience For 16 to 25 Year Olds

 The Drama Centre London Theatre Summer School will enable you to experience the rigour and variety available in the field of drama and to test your expectations and aspirations against the realities of vocational training.
 The course is fully based in the practice of performance and delivered within a leading drama conservatoire, thus benefitting from the high levels of expertise of the professional staff at Drama Centre...

-Taught by: with others, Aoife Smyth.
+Taught by: Aoife Smyth, with others.

 The Drama Centre London Theatre Summer School will enable you to experience the rigour and variety available in the field of drama and to test your expectations and aspirations against the realities of vocational training.
 The course is fully based in the practice of performance and delivered within a leading drama conservatoire, thus benefitting from the high levels of expertise of the professional staff at Drama Centre.